ZuckermanLab/Bayesian_ITC/README.md

 ## Usage

 The example notebook contains everything needed to model calorimetry data two a two-step binding model, and can be run by running each notebook cell.
-Additional notebooks for other models can be found in the
+Additional notebooks for other models can be found in the model_notebooks folder.

 ### Setup options and parameters
 The following variables are adjustable at the top of the notebook: